microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 * `AccumulateStore`
   * Iterate `LinAlgMatrixAccumulateToDescriptor` calls and gather types with raw buffer flag.
-  * Iterate `linAlgMatrixAccumulateToMemory` calls and gather types with groupshared flag.
+  * Iterate `LinAlgMatrixAccumulateToMemory` calls and gather types with groupshared flag.
   * Iterate `VectorAccumulate` calls and gather types.
     * TBD: update with final operation, including whether this uses